 Are you trying to drive more organic traffic to your website?
 Looking for an SEO checklist that would show you exactly what to do to make it happen?

-In this article, we've put together all the tasks that you need to do to drive SEO success in 2021 and beyond.
+In this article, we've compiled all the tasks that will lead to SEO success in 2022 and beyond.

 Plus, we vouch for them to work.
 The checklist you’re about to read is based on our team's combined years of hands-on experience in helping some of the largest brands in the world with their SEO strategies.
-Our work has helped thousands of brands dominate rankings, boost search visibility, and drive organic traffic and sales from organic search.
+Our work has helped thousands of brands dominate the search results, boost search visibility, and drive organic traffic and sales from organic search.

 And now, you can see what to do to get the same results.
 No matter your level of experience, this list walks you through all the things you (and your team!) can do to tackle SEO in the year ahead in a manageable, easy-to-understand way.

-The Ultimate SEO Checklist for 2021 and Beyond
+The Ultimate SEO Checklist for 2022 (and Beyond!)

 We’ve organized the checklist by different areas of SEO focus.
 This way, you can either work through those tasks in turn or select an area you’d like to work on right now.